 We’ve all been there, and nobody can know everything about everything!
 In the age of the internet, you are fortunate to have so many options at your fingertips.
-We made a 10-minute overview video to answer this very question.
-You can watch it here and get a quick rundown of the key steps needed to build a new house.
 We also encourage you to take advantage of our 55 minute consultation with our General Contractor.
 After consultation, we will send you a coupon code to apply the cost of the consult to the purchase of a plan of your choice.
 Contact us for more info.

 Does 295 Living offer contracting and building services or just the blueprints?

 We offer home plans and blue prints for new home construction as well as a new build consultation for anyone in the United States.
 We are not a home building contractor.